RQ-Feng/Orion/Documentation.md

 Dropdown:Set("dropdown option")
 ```

-# Finishing your script (REQUIRED)
+# Finishing your script(load config)
-The below function needs to be added at the end of your code.
+The below function needs to be added at the end of your code to load config.
 ```lua
 OrionLib:Init()
 ```